ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 ##### By Myself
 * I do not have to follow somebody else's routine.
 * I do not need to compromise with anyone.
-* I can make my own arragements, and it can be changed as much as I want.
+* I can make my own arrangements, and it can be changed as much as I want.
 * I feel free to do things on my own, and I have no restrictions or limitations.
 * I can be more independent.
 * I will not be disturbed by anyone else.